smartchicago/chicagoworksforyou/doc/API.md

    	count: 		        number of historical high days to return.
   	service_code:       (optional) the code used by the City of Chicago to categorize service requests.
 If omitted, all service types will be returned
-   	include_date:       (optional) a YYYY-MM-DD formatted string.
+   	include_date:       a YYYY-MM-DD formatted string.
 If present, the results will include the counts for that day, too.

 Output: